 2. Students can easily receive and implement more targeted feedback from teachers

 To ensure that your students are making robust arguments, give them targeted feedback.
-On Kialo Edu, teachers can leave feedback and a grade on each individual claim, or on the discussion as a whole.
+In Kialo discussions, teachers can leave feedback and a grade on each individual claim, or on the discussion as a whole.
 All teacher feedback attaches to the bottom of claims, making sure your student sees it even when just skimming the debate.

 This helps students to build the different parts of their essay in stages as they receive and implement feedback.
 As an example, students can first prioritize selecting a good argument.
 Then, they can work on developing and structuring it well and using their sources properly.
 Finally, students can focus more on their style once they put it all together in essay form.